DroneBridge/ESP32/README.md

 communicate with your drone, UAV, UAS, ground-based vehicle or whatever you may call them.

-It also allows for a fully transparent serial to WiFi pass-through link with variable packet size (As of release v2.0RC4 no continuous stream of data required anymore in MAVLink and transparent mode).
+It also allows for a fully transparent serial to WiFi pass-through link with variable packet size (As of release v2.0 no continuous stream of data is required anymore in MAVLink and transparent mode).

 DroneBridge for ESP32 is a telemetry/low data rate-only solution.
 There is no support for cameras connected to the ESP32 since it does not support video encoding.